Welcome to Foundation

 Share a story

-Each Friday at 2.45 pm we invite parents / carers and grandparents in to ‘Share a story’ with the children.
-Please pop along if you are free – it is a great way to instill a love of reading in some our youngest children.
+Each Monday at 2.45 pm we invite parents/carers and grandparents in to ‘Share a story’ with the children.
+Please pop along if you are free – it is a great way to instil a love of reading in some our youngest children.
 Tea and coffee is served.

 Useful guides for parents and carers